Women Journalists Without Chains has expressed deep concern regarding the new asylum law enacted by the Egyptian Parliament on November 19, 2024.

 On Thursday, October 24, a Tunisian court sentenced journalist and lawyer Sonia Dahmani to two years in prison marking a significant escalation in President Kais Saied's ongoing crackdown on journalists and dissidents following his recent electoral victory.

-Women Journalists Without Chains (WJWC) expresses grave concern over the escalation of violations...
+Women Journalists Without Chains (WJWC) strongly condemns the gross and systematic violations...